Dear Urbaneer: I Need A Crash Course In First Time Home Buying

 Dear Urbaneer

-Welcome to our latest installment of Dear urbaneer, where we dig deep into our vast experience and housing knowledge to help guide our clients as they navigate the channels of buying and selling homes.
+Welcome to our latest installment of Dear Urbaneer, where we dig deep into our vast experience and housing knowledge to help guide our clients as they navigate the channels of buying and selling homes.
 This time around, our client puts us to the test, not just with one question, but with a series!

 Dear Urbaneer: